The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/advanced-guide.md

 The risk of losing an EA use is worse than the upside, in a vacuum.
 It's also a loss if you're on the 4x Bloodletter side of the BL cooldown coin flip.

 Still, if you know it won't cost a use (due to i.e. the boss leaving soon), and you're on the 3x Bloodletter coin flip, you can delay EA here for potential gain.

-## Long Mage's Ballad Cycle

-> **Disclaimer**: This relies on the specific nature of the 6.05 BiS set, and the i600 gear options available.
-If you are not BiS, or it's patch 6.2 or later and this hasn't been updated, disregard this section.
->
-> **Disclaimer 2**: This is more of an academic note than a useful tip.
-The gain is less than direct hitting an extra auto-attack, for an unreasonable effort.
-It's mainly for the curious, and for any Mage's Ballad die-hards out there.

-If:

-* You're in a static with a Warrior, and
-* You can count on your party to consistently maintain uptime

-It is a *very* small gain (5-9p / 1.5-3 dps depending on comp) at i600 to do a 42s Mage's Ballad and a 33s Army's Paeon instead of the norm.
-To repeat, this is less of a gain than direct hitting an extra auto-attack.

-Under normal circumstances, a Warrior will be using at least a couple of its big auto-Crit+DH hits during that x:18-x:27 timespan.
-The Army's Paeon party passive does not affect this at all, so the Mage's buff is a bigger gain on those hits than usual.

-In order for this cycle to work out, you want a 2.49s GCD.
-The cycle mapping is at the far right of the [cycles spreadsheet](https://bit.ly/3Ij53Fu) (it works fine for extended cycles too).
-You can find the BiS set for 2.49s [here](https://etro.gg/gearset/28491a8f-2bed-43c9-9696-44e82fea3b00).

-Due to the gear available, this set increases your raw damage vs. the 2.48 BiS by more than usual.
-As miniscule as substat gaps are, we're relating to an also-small 0.275%-ish party buff gap.
-So, there's an amplified effect.

-You MUST use this set - if you take the 2.48 BiS set and swap food, you'll wipe out the gain.
-You need to adjust the melds and commit to this set.
-Though you can start with this set and swap food to have a slightly (about -4 dps) suboptimal 2.48 set.

-Along the same lines, cooking up a random 2.49 set while gearing up is not likely to lead to similar gains.
-And there's no guarantee that future level cap BiS sets will either.

-Again, all of this is very trivial.
-Without a Warrior (but with the 2.49 BiS), you should lose about 3-7p per cycle; even more meaningless than the gain.
-So it won't be optimal, but if you just *want* to spend more time in MB, it's unlikely to hurt enough to matter in 6.05-6.1.

 - - -

 # Credits